xbeat/Machine-Learning/README.md

 Introduction to Graph Neural Networks for Research Paper Categorization

 Graph Neural Networks (GNNs) have emerged as a powerful tool for analyzing and categorizing research papers.
 By representing papers and their relationships as nodes and edges in a graph, GNNs can capture complex patterns and dependencies, leading to more accurate categorization.

+## Machine Learning Algorithms Handwritten Notes

+Introduction to Machine Learning

+Machine learning is a subset of artificial intelligence that enables systems to learn and improve from experience without explicit programming.
+It uses statistical techniques to allow computers to find hidden patterns in data and make intelligent decisions based on these patterns.

 ## Comparing Ensemble Methods!
 Boosting, Bagging, and Stacking